 Phlebotomy (Blood Test)

 These tests are done at Nene Park Outpatients Clinic daily between 8.00am and 3.30pm.
-You do not need to make an appointment as long as your doctor has requested that you have tests done.
+Please only attend if your doctor has requested that you have tests done.

 Child Health Surveillance Services